Department of Respiratory Care

 The Bachelor of Science in Respiratory Care (BSRC) degree prepares students to practice as nationally credentialed respiratory care practitioners and take their place as a key healthcare team member.
 Skilled in assessing patients with breathing disorders in the emergency room, intensive care units and many other areas in healthcare facilities, respiratory therapists work directly with physicians on newborn, pediatric or adult patients to analyze oxygen levels and breathing difficulty.
 Therapists administer prescribed medications to relieve breathing distress, provide pulmonary/lung therapies, and conduct lung diagnostics for all ages.
 Graduates find employment in many settings such as hospitals, pulmonary rehabilitation clinics, doctors' offices, sleep labs, homecare, and air-life transport teams as they work with patients in the emergency room, newborn/pediatric/adult intensive care units, and many other areas.

-Students having already completed an associate degree in Respiratory Care from another university or college are eligible to apply for admission to the BSRC Online Completion Program at Texas State for bachelor degree completion.
-Once accepted to the university and the BSRC Online Completion Program, this 100% online program admits student every fall, spring, and summer semester without the need to come to the Texas State campus.
+Students who have already completed an associate degree in Respiratory Care from another university or college are eligible to apply for admission to the BSRC Online Completion Program at Texas State for bachelor degree completion.
+Once accepted to the university and the BSRC Online Completion Program, this 100% online program admits students every fall, spring, and summer semester without the need to come to the Texas State campus.
 The online degree completion program features 8-week courses and has a program completion time of one year for the full-time student.
 Enrollment is open each fall, spring and summer semesters.
+The BSRC Online Completion Program is only available to credentialed Respiratory Therapists.
 For information on this option, please contact the BSRC Online Completion program director.

 Immunization Requirements